 46. T-shirt design and printing

-There’s always a t-shirt for special occasions like a family vacation, family reunions, or birthdays.
+There’s always a t-shirt for special occasions like family vacations, family reunions, or birthdays.
 Since a lot of these events will be happening during the summer, t-shirt design & printing will be in demand.

 You can purchase your own design software and printing press or you can leverage dropshipping for these items.
 Dropshipping allows you to have a third-party print-on-demand company handle the fulfillment of your orders so that you don’t have to carry inventory.